askeksa/Rose/README.txt

 - ESCAPE: Quit the visualizer.

-Clicking or holding the left mouse button sets the time proportionally to the mouse X position within the window, up to 10000 frames (3m20s at 50fps).
+Clicking or holding the left mouse button sets the time proportionally to the mouse X position within the window, up to the total number of frames.